 The primary purpose of the statement of cash flows is to provide information about an entity's cash receipts and cash payments during a period.
-A secondary objective is to provide information about its operating, investing, and financing activities.1 The statement of cash flows reports the cash receipts, cash payments, and net change in cash resulting from operating, investing, and financing activities during a period.
-It does so in a format that reconciles the beginning and the ending cash balances.
+A secondary objective is to provide information about its operating, investing, and financing

+Indicate the primary purpose of the statement of cash flows. activities.
+The statement of cash flows reports the cash receipts, cash payments, and net change in cash resulting from operating, investing, and financing activities during a period.
+It does so in a format that reconciles the beginning and ending cash balances.